General information on ranking

 Article output is counted in two ways:

-Count: where a Count of one is assigned to an institution or country if one or more authors of the research article are from that institution or country, regardless of how many co-authors there are from outside that institution or country.
+Count: where a Count of one is assigned to an institution or country/territory if one or more authors of the research article are from that institution or country/territory, regardless of how many co-authors there are from outside that institution or country/territory.

-Share: an institution’s or country/region’s Share takes into account the percentage of authors from that institution or country/region and the number of affiliated institutions per article.
+Share: an institution’s or country/territory’s Share takes into account the percentage of authors from that institution or country/territory and the number of affiliated institutions per article.
 For calculation of the Share, all authors are considered to have contributed equally to the article.
 The maximum combined Share for any article is 1.0.

 Additional information